Written by Karen Selby, RN | Medically Reviewed By Dr. Jacques Fontaine | Edited By Walter Pacheco | Last Update: July 29, 2024

 Newer treatments, such as tumor treating fields, may also reduce mesothelioma death rates.
 TTFields use electric fields to stop mesothelioma cells from growing and dividing.
 The U.S. Food and Drug Administration has approved TTFields for treating malignant pleural mesothelioma.

-Awareness of the risks and likelihood of mesothelioma, especially in those who have previous asbestos exposure, has increased in recent years.
-The U.S. doesn’t yet fully ban asbestos, but it placed a federal ban on chrysotile asbestos in March 2024.
-The hope is that reducing asbestos exposure will reduce future mesothelioma incidence and deaths.
+Awareness of the risks of mesothelioma has risen in recent years.
+This is especially true for those with previous asbestos exposure.
+The U.S. has not yet fully banned asbestos, but it placed a federal ban on chrysotile asbestos in March 2024.
+The hope is that less asbestos exposure will cut mesothelioma cases and deaths.

 I think that a lot of things need to be done to increase the awareness about mesothelioma and asbestos.
 One thing is, I believe, that it should be publicized more, just as the other cancers, such as breast cancer.